bjornbytes/lovr/COMPILING.md

 - If you get "CMake no CMAKE_CXX_COMPILER found" on Windows, then install Visual Studio and create a blank C++ project, which will prompt you to install the compilers and tools necessary to compile LÖVR.
+- On macOS, if you run into an error message about not being able to find OpenAL, make sure you've added the proper OpenAL directory (usually something like `/usr/local/opt/openal-soft/lib/pkgconfig`) to your `PKG_CONFIG_PATH` environment variable.
+  Installing openal-soft with brew will print out a message telling you how to do this.